-The site is an evolving collection of so called entropic primitives, how to use them and perhaps the odd actual TRNG.
+Well, the site’s coming along.
+It is an evolving collection of entropic primitives, how to use them and perhaps the odd actual TRNG.
 These primitives produce only entropy.
 Entropy yes.
 Uniformly distributed random numbers?
 No. The more we experiment and find out, the more we’ll add.
 It might be slow progress though.
 Our oscilloscopes are old and the soldering irons under powered.